What is Impact100 South Jersey?

 What is the cost of membership?

-To become a voting member, a woman must be 21 years of age and make a contribution of $1,150 to Impact100 South Jersey by December 1, 2019 in order to fund our grant for the following year.
+To become a voting member, a woman must be 21 years of age and make a contribution of $1,150 to Impact100 South Jersey before our annual December deadline in order to fund our grant for the following year.
 Of your $1,150 donation, $1,000 will go to our grant award and the additional $150 is for administrative costs such as printing, software, website and account management fees.

 We recognize that this amount is a significant commitment.
 By asking our members for this contribution, we are not only carrying out our goal of making an impactful difference in our local community, but also making sure that we have a vital and committed membership, and an organizational structure that is capable of carrying out our work.